 This is the most important class in the UIKit.
 These interfaces can be used to initialize information and call all

-Changes the theme to the default theme.
+Sets a theme as the default theme.

 Determines whether the theme mode is